 A fit when —

-• You want a real shop — your domain, your Stripe, your design.
-Not a template.
-Not a hosted widget.
+• You want a real shop — your own web address, your own payment system, styled like yours.
+Not a generic template.

-• You don't want to spend a weekend wiring Stripe, shipping, and an admin from scratch.
+• You don't want to spend a weekend wiring all the parts together yourself.

 Not a fit when —

-• You're running a big e-commerce operation.
-(Shopify handles that better.)
+• You're running a big online store.
+(Shopify is better for that.)

 03

-Your agent will ask you a handful of friendly questions first — what you want to call it, who's running the shop, what kind of site (just a website, a place to show your work, a digital shop, or a full store) — then walks through:
+Your AI will ask you a handful of friendly questions first — what you want to call your shop, who's running it, what kind of site (just a website, a place to show your work, a digital shop, or a full store with shipping) — then walks through:

 1. Find a home for your site